Eswatini–Taiwan relations

 Eswatini–Taiwan relations refer to the international relations between the Kingdom of Eswatini and Republic of China (Taiwan).
 Eswatini maintains an embassy in Taipei, and Taiwan maintains an embassy in Mbabane.

 History

 Eswatini recognized the Republic of China (ROC) over the People's Republic of China (PRC) on 16 September 1968, and have since maintained formal diplomatic relations with the ROC.

-Eswatini is one of 14 nations that recognize the ROC officially.
+Eswatini is one of 13 nations that recognizes the ROC officially.
 In May 2018, Burkina Faso switched to recognize the People's Republic of China, thus ending diplomatic ties with Taiwan, making Eswatini the last African country to recognize the ROC instead of the PRC.